givecampus/laptop/README.md

 We support:

-* macOS Monterey (12.3) on Apple Silicon and Intel
+* macOS on Apple Silicon and Intel

 Older versions may work but aren't regularly tested.
 Bug reports for older versions are welcome.